anishrtech/anishrtech/README.md

 ## About

-I build software that removes work a person would otherwise have to do by hand — browser automation, real-time computer vision, and local machine learning that runs without a cloud dependency.
+I mostly create software that automates work people would normally do by hand.
+This includes browser automation, real-time computer vision, and focuses on local machine learning that runs without the cloud.

-Most of my projects start the same way: something is tedious or impossible to do manually, there is no API for it, and the only path forward is to build the whole pipeline.
-That constraint is what I find interesting, and it is why my work tends to span perception, decision-making, and actuation rather than a single layer.

-I am currently a student at **[Your School]** (Class of **[Year]**) seeking a **Software Engineering Internship**, with a particular interest in healthcare technology — a domain where reliability, privacy, and automation at scale genuinely matter.
+I am currently a student at the **University of Minnesota: Twin Cities** (Class of **2030**).

 ---